 By Gustave Axelson

-Supporting local agriculture, conserving water, and doing what’s right for the earth were priorities in this small town (pop.
-570) long before such values commanded premium prices at the grocery store.
-Today, Bayfield boasts twice as many businesses certified by the state’s Travel Green program as environmentally-aware Madison (pop.
-231,916).
+Supporting local agriculture, conserving water, and doing what’s right for the earth were priorities in this small town long before such values commanded premium prices at the grocery store.
+Today, Bayfield boasts twice as many businesses certified by the state’s Travel Green program as environmentally aware Madison.
 And Bayfield never seems greener than during the first weekend in October, when folks here gather to celebrate the labors - and fruits - of local apple growers.

 About 50,000 Midwesterners pour into Bayfield for Apple Fest.
 They come for the tart Haralsons, sweet Cortlands, and even sweeter Honeycrisps.
 They come for all the ways an apple can be coated with caramel and chocolate, incorporated into a sundae, used to flavor doughnuts and bratwurst, and baked into pies and pastries.
 Booths from more than 40 orchards and food vendors line the streets during the annual festival, their confections creating a cloud of apple-y aroma that hangs over Bayfield in a sweet and welcome smog.